An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Background and Related Works

 All the previously listed platforms, including microcontroller-class, ultra-low-power, and heterogeneous multi- and many-core SoCs, are capable and efficient on the computing side.
 However, their complexity hinders the possibility of simulating them in an RTL simulator, which is crucial to detecting SCA vulnerabilities and, more importantly, accurately identifying which signals are responsible for the information leakage, which becomes ever more challenging to achieve as such hardware platforms keep growing in size.

-Finally, the OpenTitan project~\cite{Meza_2023SP} delivers a hardware root of trust~(RoT) centered around a RISC-V core, not providing instead neither a complete SoC platform nor a hardware-software framework for SCA-related research.
+Finally, the OpenTitan project~\cite{Meza_2023SP} delivers a hardware root of trust~(RoT) centered around a RISC-V core, not providing instead either a complete SoC platform or a comprehensive hardware-software framework for SCA-related research.

-There also exists a variety of both RISC-V resource-constrained and application-class cores in the open literature, including CORE-V CV32E40P~\cite{Gautschi_TVLSI2017} and CVA6~\cite{Zaruba_TVLSI2019}, UCB's Rocket~\cite{Lee_2016Micro}, and Frontgrade Gaisler NOEL-V~\cite{Wessman_2021SCC}, that are however of limited use, when considered on their own, in providing a full platform for SCA research.
+There also exists a variety of both RISC-V resource-constrained and application-class cores in the open literature, e.g., CORE-V CV32E40P~\cite{Gautschi_TVLSI2017} and CVA6~\cite{Zaruba_TVLSI2019}, UCB's Rocket~\cite{Lee_2016Micro}, and Frontgrade Gaisler NOEL-V~\cite{Wessman_2021SCC}, that are however of limited use, when considered on their own, in providing a full platform for SCA research.
 State-of-the-art architectural simulators such as gem5~\cite{Binkert_2011SIGARCH} and RISC-V-specific GVSoC~\cite{Bruschi_2021ICCD} operate instead at a high level of abstraction, drastically shrinking the time required to simulate a computing platform but conversely making them unsuitable to produce information that can be effectively exploited by SCA attacks.